Online Customer Service

 Fraud Prevention Operation

-To monitor fraud transactions by merchants, NCCC has utilized prevention systems and statements with parameters preset and expert interpretation as a monitoring tool to identify any abnormal activities and proceed with investigations.
-For merchants who are verified violating the merchant contract, NCCC will take actions of education, warning, monitoring, or terminating the merchant contract according to the materialness of such violation, to supervise such merchants for improving.
-Also, as the credit card fraud reporting center, NCCC provides a fraud transaction information reporting platform that consolidates information from international associations and credit card institutions and establishes a joint defense system with an information-sharing mechanism to benefit the effective risk control in the domestic credit card transaction environment.
+To monitor fraud transactions by merchants, NCCC has utilized prevention systems and statements with parameters preset and expert interpretation as a monitoring tool to identify abnormal activities and proceed with investigations.
+For merchants that are verified to have violated the merchant contract, NCCC will take actions of education, warning, listing for control, or terminating the merchant contract according to the severity of such violations, to supervise such merchants for making improvements.
+In addition, as the credit card fraud reporting center, NCCC provides a fraud transaction information reporting platform that consolidates information from international card associations and credit card issuers, and establishes a joint defense system with an information-sharing mechanism to benefit effective risk control in the domestic credit card transaction.

 《Business Scope》